-- The Swedish Companies Act - The Swedish Banking and Financing Business Act - The Swedish Securities Market Act - Regulation (EU) No 575/2013 of the European Parliament and of the Council - The Swedish Credit Institutions and Securities Companies (Special Supervision) Act - The Swedish Money Laundering and Terrorist Financing (Prevention) Act - Extensive regulation of mutual fund and insurance operations.
+- The Swedish Companies Act - The Swedish Banking and Financing Business Act - The Swedish Securities Market Act - Regulation (EU) No 575/2013 of the European Parliament and of the Council - The Swedish Credit Institutions and Securities Companies (Special Supervision) Act - The Swedish Money Laundering and Terrorist Financing (Prevention) Act

+Extensive regulation of mutual fund and insurance operations.

-The Swedish Financial Supervisory Authority's regulations include directives and general recommendations on governance, risk management and control in credit institutions and directives regarding securities business.
+The Swedish Financial Supervisory Authority's regulations include regulations and general guidelines on governance, risk management and control in credit institutions and directives regarding securities and insurance business.

-A list of more central regulations is available on the Swedish Financial Supervisory Authority's website.
+A list of the central regulations is available on the Swedish Financial Supervisory Authority's website.